openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPU.md

 | Operand | Description |
 | :-----: | ----------- |
-`operands` | 4D tensor of 16-bit float or bfloat16 type or QuantizedType values
+`operands` | 4D tensor of 16-bit float or bfloat16 type or 32-bit signed integer or 8-bit unsigned integer or QuantizedType values

 ## Type definition